moderndatacompany/dataos.info/docs/interfaces/data_product_hub/discovery.md

     </center>

-- You can download the OpenAPI specifications and Postman collection for each endpoint by clicking on the **Download OpenAPI Spec** and **Download Postman Collection** respectively.
+- The OpenAPI specifications and Postman collection for each endpoint can be downloaded by clicking on **Download OpenAPI Spec** and **Download Postman Collection**, respectively.

     <center>
     <img src="/interfaces/data_product_hub/discovery/annotely_image%20(15)%20(1).png" alt="DPH" style="width:40rem; border: 1px solid black;" />